 If 2020 has taught us anything, it’s that the future is unpredictable.
 And while we can never be certain what the future holds, we can learn from past experiences and current trends to build our business strategies and prepare for whatever 2021 has in store.

-As an innovator in concrete technology, CarbonCure is tracking the following trends as we enter the New Year.
+As an innovator in concrete technology, CarbonCure is tracking the following trends for concrete producers as we enter the New Year.

 1. Demand Shifts from Non-Residential to Residential and Tech Industry Construction